The Future of Healthcare

 The healthcare system of the future must produce better outcomes, while at the same time become more affordable, accessible, convenient, and efficient.
 We believe personalized medicine and preemptive, continuous care will shape the future of healthcare.

 A quickly emerging frontier changing the healthcare system is genetics.
-The first human genome was deemed to be sequenced in 2003 after 13 years and nearly a half a billion dollars of investment by the U.S. government.
+The first human genome was deemed to be sequenced in 2003 after 13 years and nearly $3 billion of investment by the U.S. government.
 Today, companies such as Illumina, a leading developer and manufacturer of genetic sequencing tools, continue to innovate, driving scale and cost reductions.
 Thanks to the technological advancements, a full human genome can now be sequenced in approximately one day for about $1,000.
 This has led to significant progress in research and is making genetic information more affordable and accessible, which is in turn improving how diseases and conditions are diagnosed and treated.

 Companies such as Roche, a leading pharmaceutical and diagnostics company, are using this emerging understanding of genetics to develop drug therapies and diagnostic tests.
 For example, because of the developments in genetic research, cancer is being detected earlier and treated with approaches tailored specifically to the patient based on their own genetic make-up, along with the specific cancer’s characteristics.
 New therapies harness the power of a patient’s own immune system to fight cancer.